rodrigoalvesvieira/old-rodrigoalvesvieira.github.com/_posts/2012-05-14-caching-javascript-loops.md

 <span class="drops">L</span>oops - don't matter what code you're writing - are potential expensive tasks.
 They can also be performing critical blocking operations in your code, slowing it down.
 When possible (and/or needed), it is useful to cache your loops.

-JavaScript lets you cache <span class="small_code">for</span> loops in a simple way.
+JavaScript lets you cache `for` loops in a simple way.

-Let's think of a scenario, in which we have a great many <span class="small_code">&lt;li&gt;</span> tags representing car models in our documents.
-Each of these elements have a HTML5 <span class="small_code">data-name</span> attribute that contains the model name of the vehicle.
-In the following code we iterate over all <span class="small_code">&lt;li&gt;</span>s on the document, fetching their model names and storing it in an array of names, defined blank, before the loop:
+Let's think of a scenario, in which we have a great many `<li>` tags representing car models in our documents.
+Each of these elements have a HTML5 `data-name` attribute that contains the model name of the vehicle.
+In the following code we iterate over all `li`s on the document, fetching their model names and storing it in an array of names, defined blank, before the loop:

 {% highlight js %}